LukeClancy/haml2phlex/README.md

 A haml 2 phlex converter. haml and phlex are both used to render ruby views.
 See [phlex here](https://phlex.fun)

+## Why Phlex?
+- less context switching between haml and ruby leads to easier onboarding and developer happiness
+- Much faster times as the ruby code gets JIT compiled
+- Less files that are more meaningful and organized through splitting the html components into functions.
+- Able to utilize Object Oriented Programming.
+When you need it, you need it.

 ## Installation

 Add this to your application's Gemfile: